 Malarkey shingles also get good ratings from homeowners.
-The consensus is that Malarkey products are a premium shingle at a higher price than most, but backed by an above-average warranties.
+The consensus is that Malarkey shingles are premium and high-quality products, more expensive than traditional asphalt roofing brands like Owens Corning and GAF, backed by above-average warranties.

 The brand has a reputation for quality over quantity, part of the reason it doesn’t enjoy the same name recognition as GAF and CertainTeed.
-Roofers know it, and we thought you should too as you consider the best asphalt shingle brands.
+Professional roofers on the West Coast know it, and we thought you should too, as you consider the best asphalt shingle brands.

 Are Malarkey Shingles the Right Choice for Your Roof?

-Our research includes pros and cons, costs and a comparison Malarkey shingles with other shingle options in good, better and best categories.
+Our research includes pros and cons, materials and installation costs, and a comparison Malarkey shingles with other popular composition shingle options in good, better, and best categories.

-While Malarkey asphalt shingles can be installed with roofing products from other brands, roofers and homeowners have the choice of building a roof from the deck up with Malarkey products designed to work together.
+While Malarkey shingles can be combined and installed with roofing products from other brands, professional roofers and homeowners have the choice of building a roof from the deck up with Malarkey products designed to work together as a complete system.